unmade/am-date-picker/README.md

 ## Contributing

-If you have an improvement, bug report or request please let me know or post a pull request
+If you have an improvement (especially in animation part), bug report or request please let me know or post a pull request.

 See how to [run app locally](demo/README.md).